-- 2007 marks 40 years since the first criticality of the NBSR. - 20th anniversary of the first cold source - We continue to explore ways to better utilize the facility. - Cold source upgrades - Expansion of guide hall with 5 new cold guides - Advances in optics, instrument development - Soon our operating license will be renewed for 20 years by the NRC.
+- Dec 2012 will mark 45 years since the first criticality of the NBSR. - We continue to explore ways to better utilize the facility. - Cold source upgrades - Expansion of guide hall with 5 new cold guides - Advances in optics, instrument development - In July 2009, our operating license was renewed for 20 years by the NRC.